Origin of the “blues”

 This is certainly due to the fact that the balafon, the ancestor of the piano is tuned to accompany the traditional songs that are based on tonal music.

 Do not forget that the root of African music is the song first, then the tam tam or djembe drum or a hollowed out tree trunk on which a dried animal skin tends and, according to its diameter, a much greater power than the human voice.

 It is assumed that the melodies of every first songs were inspired by the different heights of djembes, then other instruments such as the kora and balafon, were created.

-See also about the origin of the Delta Blues http://www.beatricechauvin.com/textes_en.html
+See also beautiful musicians photos of the Delta Blues https://www.beatricechauvin.com/

 Listen to the Guitar way used by Ali Farka Toure